yangchuansheng/plone.docker/docs/usage.rst

 * `PLONE_DEVELOP`, `DEVELOP` - Develop new or existing Plone add-ons (former `BUILDOUT_DEVELOP`)
 * `ZEO_ADDRESS` - This environment variable allows you to run Plone image as a ZEO client.
 * `ZEO_READ_ONLY` - Run Plone as a read-only ZEO client.
 Defaults to `off`.
-* `ZEO_CLIENT_READ_ONLY_FALLBACK` - A flag indicating whether a read-only remote storage should be acceptable as a fallback when no writable storages are available.
+* `ZEO_CLIENT_READ_ONLY_FALLBACK` - A flag indicating whether a read-only remote storage should be acceptable as a fall-back when no writable storages are available.
 Defaults to `false`.
 * `ZEO_SHARED_BLOB_DIR` - Set this to on if the ZEO server and the instance have access to the same directory.
 Defaults to `off`.
 * `ZEO_STORAGE` - Set the storage number of the ZEO storage.
 Defaults to `1`.
 * `ZEO_CLIENT_CACHE_SIZE` - Set the size of the ZEO client cache.
 Defaults to `128MB`.